percona/pbm-docs/docs/usage/delete-backup.md

         The most recent backup snapshot (logical, physical, base incremental) that can serve as the base for point-in-time recovery.
 Such a backup is a valid base if:

-        * point-in-time recovery if it is enabled
+        * point-in-time recovery is enabled
         * there are continuous oplog slices deriving from this backup for the desired restore to a specific timestamp.